droglenc/NCMTH107/modules/UnivEDA_Categorical/index.md

 ## Intended Learning Outcomes
 After completing this module, the student should be able to ...

-1. Compute frequency tables by hand and with R.
+1. Construct frequency tables by hand and with R.
-1. Compute percentage tables by hand and with R.
+1. Construct percentage tables by hand and with R.
 1. Construct a bar chart.
 1. Construct a succinct written summary that addresses the distribution of a categorical variable.